Peanut Butter Protein Balls

 Storage instructions

-To store: Leftovers are best stored in an airtight container in the fridge.
-They will keep well for up to four weeks.
+To store: Place the energy bites in an airtight container and store them in the fridge for up to one month.

-To freeze: Place the energy bites in a ziplock bag and store them in the freezer for up to 6 months.
+To freeze: Freeze the energy bites in a freezer-safe bag for up to 6 months.

-protein balls with peanut butter.
+peanut butter protein balls with chocolate chips.

 Why are my peanut butter protein balls dry?